-If the annotation had been skipped we would have been asked during the proof to enter an invariant or an induction hypothesis.
+If the annotation had been skipped, we would have been asked during the proof to enter an invariant or an induction hypothesis.
 With the annotation no further interaction is required to resolve the loop.

 Open the normal_behavior speccase of LogFile's getMaximumRecord() with the JML specification browser.
 Choose the strategy Java DL and the Loop treatment None.
 Make sure Autoresume strategy is selected and start the prover.
-Now select the while loop including the leading updates and execute the rule unwind_while.
-Several goals remain after the strategies did most of the work, of which all but two can be closed by running Simplify.
-In both goals you will find a formula similar to self_LogFile_lv_0.logArray[i_0] = null respectively self_LogFile_lv_0.logArray[0] = null and all-quantified formula similar to and
+When no further rules can be applied automatically, select the while loop including the leading updates, press the mouse button and select the rule loopInvariant.
+This rule makes use of the invariants and assignables specified in the source code.
+Several goals remain open after the strategies have resumed their work.